shuds13/python-tutorials/tutorials/spack-update-fork-from-upstream-repos.md

 *Image Reference: https://stackoverflow.com/questions/6286571/are-git-forks-actually-git-clones*

-Upstream is the proper Spack repo on github.
-Origin is your fork on github and local machine is your clone (from your fork).
+Upstream, in this case, is the official Spack repository on github.
+Origin is your fork on github and Local Machine is your local clone (from your fork).

-Note: Details relating to Spack may change at any time, including whether develop is used as the default branch.

 ### DO ONCE in your local checkout: